Azure/Enterprise-Scale-for-AVS/BrownField/Identity/configure-identity-source-vcenter.md

 >[!NOTE]
 >If more than one domain controller is LDAPS enabled, repeat the export procedure in the additional domain controller(s) to also export the corresponding certificate(s).
 Be aware that you can only reference two LDAPS server in the `New-LDAPSIdentitySource` Run Command.
 If the certificate is a wildcard certificate, for example ***.avsdemo.net** you only need to export the certificate from one of the domain controllers.

-Now you can continue with the next step [Add Active Directory over LDAP with SSL](#add-active-directory-over-ldap-with-ssl).
+## Upload the LDAPS certificate to blob storage and generate a SAS URL

+- Upload the certificate file (.cer format) you just exported to an Azure Storage account as blob storage.
+Then [grant access to Azure Storage resources using shared access signature (SAS)](../storage/common/storage-sas-overview.md).

+- If multiple certificates are required, upload each certificate individually and for each certificate, generate a SAS URL.

+> [!IMPORTANT]
+> Make sure to copy each SAS URL string(s), because they will no longer be available once you leave the page.

+> [!TIP]
+> Another alternative method for consolidating certificates is saving the certificate chains in a single file as mentioned in [this VMware KB article](https://kb.vmware.com/s/article/2041378) and generate a single SAS URL for the file that contains all of the certificates.

-## Configuring NSX-T DNS
+## Configure NSX-T DNS for resolution to your Active Directory Domain
-DNS Zone Configuration
+- **DNS Zone Configuration**

-In the DNS Zone tab, click add
+1. In the DNS Zone tab, click add
 Under Type, select FQDN zone
-Fill in the remaining fields
+1. Fill in the remaining fields
 DNS zone name - User friendly name
 Domain - FQDN that the customer would like to resolve DNS server IP - DNS Servers that would be used to resolve the domain FQDN Source IP - Can leave blank
-Click OK to create the DNS Zone.
+1. Click OK to create the DNS Zone.
 ![image](https://user-images.githubusercontent.com/67286499/184912575-ee0a6cef-dcb1-48f7-87ae-aa54be466538.png)

-DNS Service Configuration
+- **DNS Service Configuration**

-- After the DNS Zone has been created (may take a few minutes), navigate to the DNS Service tab Click Edit.
+1. After the DNS Zone has been created (may take a few minutes), navigate to the DNS Service tab
+1. Click Edit.
 From the FQDN Zones drop down, select the FQDN Zone that was created in the previous step.
-Ensure the default DNS Zone is selected, similar to the photo below.
+1. Ensure the default DNS Zone is selected, similar to the photo below.
 Click OK to configure the DNS Service.

 ![image](https://user-images.githubusercontent.com/67286499/184912921-3327eae5-b068-4bc1-85fb-cbe1c46e194b.png)

-- In the DNS service tab, ensure there is a DNS Service similar to the image below[ This is sample image]
+- In the DNS service tab, ensure there is a DNS Service similar to the image below.
 ![image](https://user-images.githubusercontent.com/67286499/184913580-64df81fc-877e-4dbc-842b-28c21b7f1065.png)

+AVS should now be able to resolve your on-prem Active Directory properly.
-## Add Active Directory over LDAP with SSL
+## Add Active Directory over LDAPS

-You'll run the `New-LDAPSIdentitySource` cmdlet to add an AD over LDAP with SSL as an external identity source to use with SSO into vCenter Server.
+In your AVS private cloud you'll run the `New-LDAPSIdentitySource` cmdlet to add an AD over LDAP with SSL as an external identity source to use with SSO into vCenter Server.

-1. Now that you have exported the certificate (.cer) to an Azure Storage account as blob storage, [grant access to Azure Storage resources using shared access signature (SAS)](../storage/common/storage-sas-overview.md).
-If multiple certificates are required, upload each certificate individually.

-1. For each certificate, [Grant access to Azure Storage resources using shared access signature (SAS)](../storage/common/storage-sas-overview.md).
-These SAS strings are supplied to the cmdlet as a parameter.

-1. An alternative method for consolidating certificates is saving the certificate chains in a single file as mentioned in [this VMware KB article](https://kb.vmware.com/s/article/2041378).

-   >[!IMPORTANT]
-   >Make sure to copy each SAS URL string(s), because they will no longer be available once you leave the page.

-1. Select **Run command** > **Packages** > **New-LDAPSIdentitySource**.
+1. Browse to your AVS private cloud and then select **Run command** > **Packages** > **New-LDAPSIdentitySource**.

 1. Provide the required values or change the default values, and then select **Run**.